SimonBlanke/Gradient-Free-Optimizers/docs/source/user_guide/optimizers/smbo/bayesian.rst

 Bayesian Optimization
 ====================

-Bayesian Optimization uses a Gaussian Process (GP) as a surrogate model to predict the objective function and guide the search toward promising regions.
-It's particularly effective for expensive objective functions.
+Bayesian Optimization fits a Gaussian Process (GP) surrogate model to all observed (position, score) pairs, producing both a mean prediction and a calibrated uncertainty estimate at every point in the search space.
+An acquisition function, Expected Improvement (EI), combines these two quantities to score candidate positions: points with high predicted value or high uncertainty receive high acquisition scores.
+The optimizer selects the candidate with the highest acquisition score, evaluates the true objective there, and retrains the GP on the expanded dataset.

 .. grid:: 2